 The Bachelor of Education degree is a 60-credit program offered in five continuous blocks over four semesters.
-The Third Semester consists of two blocks.
+The third semester consists of two blocks.
+For further information on the program structure and schedule, please contact the School of Education.